msantos/fchmodexec/README.md

 any file descriptors inherited from the parent process before executing a program.

-libdisablefchmod: Disables calls fchmod(2) to stdin and stdout by dynamically linked executables.
+libdisablefchmod: Disables use of fchmod(2) on stdin and stdout by dynamically linked executables.

 # EXAMPLES